robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 of a species, (2) the home range of an individual, (3) the habitat patches within the home range and (4) specific resources within a habitat patch.
-Combined, habitat selection and social structure are intimately linked as individuals must share space to interact (Farine and Whitehead 2015) and resource availability and quality influence home range size and overlap.
+Combined, habitat selection and social structure are intimately linked as individuals must share space to interact (D. R.
+Farine and Whitehead 2015) and resource availability and quality influence home range size and overlap.
 Multilayer networks represent a novel framework for considering the influence of habitat selection and space use on sociality across scales.

 <!--
 * multilayer networks are new but folks have looked at habitat selection + sociality